percona/pmm-doc/docs/install-pmm/install-pmm-server/virtual/virtualbox.md

 # VirtualBox - Import OVA file

-## OVA file downloaded from UI
+=== "OVA file downloaded from UI"

     1. Select *File* → *Import appliance...*.
     2. In the *File* field, type the path to the downloaded `.ova` file, or click the folder icon to navigate and open it.
     3. Click *Continue*.
     4. On the *Appliance settings* page, review the settings and click *Import*.
     5. Click *Start*.
     6. When the guest has booted, note the IP address in the guest console.

-## OVA file downloaded via CLI
+=== "OVA file downloaded via CLI"

     1. Open a terminal and change directory to where the downloaded `.ova` file is.

     2. (Optional) Do a 'dry run' import to see what values will be used.

         ```sh
         VBoxManage import pmm-server-{{release}}.ova --dry-run
         ```

     3. Import the image.

         Choose one of:

-    - With the default settings.
+        * With the default settings.

             ```sh
             VBoxManage import pmm-server-{{release}}.ova
             ```

-    - With custom settings (in this example, Name: "PMM Server", CPUs: 2, RAM: 8192 MB).
+        * With custom settings (in this example, Name: "PMM Server", CPUs: 2, RAM: 8192 MB).

             ```sh
             VBoxManage import --vsys 0 --vmname "PMM Server" \
             --cpus 2 --memory 8192 pmm-server-{{release}}.ova
             ```

 ## Reconfigure interface